ISNS Parent Association (PA)

 Communication Regarding Individual Students

-If you have a concern related to your individual child please follow the process below.
-The PA will only address issues that are related to large groups of students.
+If you have a concern related to your individual child please contact your child's teacher directly.
+The PA is generally focused on addressing issues that are related to groups of students and school improvement.